markegge/fhwa_pm3/README.md

 |7|0.08|0.075|
 |...|...|...|
 |19|0.08|0.07|

-### Occupancy Factors

-Finally, average vehicle occupancy (AVO) factors are provided (AVO Cars = 1.7, AVO Trucks = 1, AVO Buses = 10.7) based on FHWA guidance.
-Using AVO factors that are specific to your urban area are recommended.
-These may be obtained using the methods described in: [Average Vehicle Occupancy Factors for Computing Travel Time Reliability Measures and Total Peak Hour Excessive Delay Metrics (April 2018)](https://www.fhwa.dot.gov/tpm/guidance/avo_factors.pdf)

 If the population argument is provided, the function will output the calculated PHED per capita measure.
 The function returns a data.table with PHED per TMC.